Ingest: Language Models, Like Humans, Show Content Effects on Reasoning Tasks

 -

 Confidence-RT correlation as a transfer diagnostic: LM confidence on reasoning problems correlates with human response times even after controlling for task variables and accuracy.
-This could serve as a quantitative test for whether a specific cognitive convention transfers to LLMs — if the difficulty profiles align, the convention likely transfers. [experiment]
+This could serve as a quantitative test for whether a specific cognitive convention transfers to LLMs — if difficulty profiles align, the convention likely transfers. [experiment]

 -